PEXANE2/azure-docs.tr-tr/articles/virtual-machines/linux/create-upload-centos.md

     ResourceDisk.SwapSizeMB=2048    ## NOTE: set this to whatever you need it to be.
     ```

-13. Sanal makinenin sağlamasını kaldırma ve Azure'da sağlama için hazırlamak için aşağıdaki komutları çalıştırın:
+13. Sanal makinenin sağlamasını kaldırmak ve Azure 'da sağlamak üzere hazırlamak için aşağıdaki komutları çalıştırın:

     ```bash
     sudo waagent -force -deprovision